 With contactless payments, the credit card or device never leaves the customer’s hands.
 They simply tap and go.
-With a point-of-sale system designed with contactless payments in mind, businesses of all sizes can create a touch-free checkout environment.
+With a point-of-sale system designed with contactless payments in mind, like Square Terminal, businesses of all sizes can create a touch-free checkout environment.
 Payments that are contactless are safer for your employees and a win for customer service.

 Create a barrier